 But advances in natural language processing have changed all that.
 We can see it already in consumer devices like Amazon Alexa, which can interpret a variety of casually-phrased requests to offer a weather forecast, order food or answer questions.
 But this is just the tip of the iceberg - it's already branching out into sci-fi style real-time translation and learning as it goes to understand deeper meanings that should see such solutions enter a wide range of practical business and consumer applications in the coming years.

 How will AI change business?

 These developments will naturally have a huge impact on the way enterprises use their IT.
-While big ideas such as fully-functional virtual assistants or 'killer robots' tend to dominate people's thinking, it is in the day-to-day applications where a lot of organizations stand to transform their operations.
+While big ideas such as fully-functional virtual assistants or 'killer robots' tend to dominate people's thinking, it’s in the day-to-day applications where a lot of organizations stand to transform their operations.

-For example, using artificial intelligence to track a variety of market conditions and scenarios - both from within the business and external factors - can help with areas including product development, sales and marketing, by ensuring that businesses are in touch with the latest changes and are providing what their customers expect.
+For example, using artificial intelligence to track a variety of market conditions and scenarios - both from within the business and external factors - can help with product development, sales and marketing, to name a few, by ensuring that businesses are in touch with the latest changes and are providing what their customers expect.

 Why is AI needed?

 Given the concerns that some prominent people have raised about the potential future implications of AI, such as Stephen Hawking's warning that the technology "could be the worst event in the history of our civilization", some people may wonder whether we really need AI.
 After all, we've got this far without it, so is it really worth the risk of creating a Skynet-type future?